 August 23, 2017: From Mission to Fruition: Developing your Relationships with Payers

 Community Based Organizations (CBO) seeking to sell or deliver services to health plans and other payers must evaluate their market, understand their value proposition and target services to needs.
 This activity requires CBOs to gather information that will provide insight and a new perspective on potential opportunities.
 Successful organizations will use that information to creatively adapt to the environment they are working within.
-Join us on August 23, 2017 from 12:30 – 1:30P Eastern as Lee Schulz, President & CEO of IndependenceFirst in Milwaukee, Wisconsin and Carrie Hobbs Guiden, Executive Director of The Arc Tennessee in Nashville, TN provide examples, lessons learned and tips on how to engage with the payer community.
+Lee Schulz, President & CEO of IndependenceFirst in Milwaukee, Wisconsin and Carrie Hobbs Guiden, Executive Director of The Arc Tennessee in Nashville, TN provided examples, lessons learned and tips on how to engage with the payer community.

 July 26, 2017: Are They Buying What You're Selling?
 An Inside Look at What Health Plans Need from Community Based Organizations